Saturday, 23 October 2010

 Picasso pottery in Soller museum

-Much as I like to visit Mediterranean islands Mallorca had never been in my sights until someone bought me a walking guide to Majorca last Christmas.
-Maybe it was hearing about Magaluf and English breakfasts or just the sight of those checking in for Palma at various airports.
-So with some trepidation I made a late booking even by my standards to take a couple of weeks there in October.
-Apart from the weather which was much the same as Scotland but with thunderstorms, it exceeded expectations.
-There was a common courtesy, a good quality of accommodation and food and the scenery was quite outstanding and being October it had fewer visitors so it was possible to get about with ease.
+I had agreed to an extensive period of work in Shetland and we decided to take a holiday before I started.
+Aileen was keen to go somewhere warm and there was not much on offer.
+Much as we enjoy visiting Mediterranean islands, Mallorca had never been in my sights until someone bought me a walking guide to Majorca last Christmas.
+Maybe it was hearing about Magaluf and English breakfasts or just seeing those checking in for Palma at various airports.
+So with some trepidation, I made a late booking even by my standards to take a couple of weeks there in October.
+Apart from the weather which was much the same as Scotland but with thunderstorms, it exceeded our expectations.
+There was a common courtesy, good quality of accommodation and food and the scenery was quite outstanding and, being October, it had fewer visitors so it was possible to get about with ease.

 We stayed the first night in a Finca high in the Serra de Tramuntana mountains and enjoyed the instinctive customer focus, fine food and stunning location.
 Several people had highlighted it as their special retreat on Trip Advisor and we could appreciate why.
 Then on to Pollenca, a pleasant working town close to the beaches but a good base for touring.
 After the first day when reading and swimming competed for time, the rains set in and we were limited to visiting places and testing the local restaurants which were universally good but quite expensive as were most things on the island compared to the UK.
 It was a remarkably relaxing place, even dawn seemed to be late with the cockerels crowing at 9am.